What and Why?

 Protection, Risk & Impact Severity Monitor

-PRISM is a comprehensive humanitarian data platform that integrates 30+ authoritative datasets covering 950,000+ datapoints across 74 crisis-affected countries to provide evidence-based insights into humanitarian needs, protection risks, funding gaps, migration externalization, and aid effectiveness.
+PRISM is a comprehensive humanitarian data platform that integrates 50+ authoritative datasets covering 1.5 million+ datapoints across 200+ countries to provide evidence-based insights into humanitarian needs, protection risks, funding gaps, climate-related disasters, migration externalization, and aid effectiveness.

-Built to address critical gaps in humanitarian analysis, PRISM enables users to explore the complex interplay between humanitarian crises, protection risks, funding allocation, migration policy, and aid localisation.
-The platform synthesizes data from leading humanitarian organizations including OCHA, UNHCR, ACLED, IPC, HDX HAPI, OECD DAC, and EU migration funding databases into a unified analytical framework.
+Built to address critical gaps in humanitarian analysis, PRISM enables users to explore the complex interplay between humanitarian crises, protection risks, funding allocation, climate hazards, migration policy, and aid localisation.
+The platform synthesizes data from leading organizations including OCHA, UNHCR, ACLED, IPC, HDX HAPI, OECD DAC, EM-DAT, GDACS, ASAP, Eurostat, and EU migration funding databases into a unified analytical framework.

 Countries